gatsbyjs/gatsby/docs/blog/2018-05-24-launching-new-gatsby-company/index.md

 tags: ["gatsby-inc"]
 ---

-Together with my co-founder, [Sam Bhagwat](https://twitter.com/calcsam), I’m thrilled to announce the formation of [Gatsby Inc.](https://www.gatsbyjs.com/) Based on the open source project Gatsby I founded, Gatsby the company will make feature-rich and blazing-fast websites easier to build and run.
+Together with my co-founder, [Sam Bhagwat](https://twitter.com/calcsam), I'm thrilled to announce the formation of [Gatsby Inc.](https://www.gatsbyjs.com/) Based on the open source project Gatsby I founded, Gatsby the company will make feature-rich and blazing-fast websites easier to build and run.

-First of all, if you haven’t used Gatsby yet, what is it?
+First of all, if you haven't used Gatsby yet, what is it?
 Gatsby:

 - is a blazing fast static site generator for React
 - is a powerful and flexible modern website framework that simplifies every step of starting, developing and running websites
 - helps you leverage open source innovations in the React, NPM, and Gatsby communities for your web projects
 - lets you pull data into pages from WordPress, Drupal, Contentful, markdown—and any other data source you can imagine
-- compiles and optimizes your site’s code to make your sites lightning fast—even on mobile
+- compiles and optimizes your site's code to make your sites lightning fast—even on mobile

 Gatsby is used by tens of thousands of developers and organizations and is downloaded nearly ½ million times per month.

 Follow our [getting started instructions](/docs/) to try out Gatsby in less than 5 minutes!

-I’ll get to the new company in a bit, but first, let me tell the story of how Gatsby came to be.
+I'll get to the new company in a bit, but first, let me tell the story of how Gatsby came to be.

 ## Origins of Gatsby